ApeAcademy/silverbackEcho/README.md

 ### scripts/holla.py

-The `Holla.py` loads the contract, transfers ETH to the contract, and calls the contract's `withdraw` method to withdraw eth to the contract reciever.
+The `Holla.py` loads the contract, transfers ETH to the contract, and calls the contract's `withdraw` method to withdraw eth to the contract reciever this is for integration testing.

 ## Getting Started